fbpx

 The answer to this question is not a simple “yes” or “no.” In order to answer the question, you will need a little background information.

-First you need to understand that Medicare is divided into different parts—Part A, Part B, Part C, and Part D. For your reference, Part A and B make up what’s known as “Original Medicare.”
-Part C is actually a combination plan of both parts A and B and administered by private insurance companies and is known as “Medicare Advantage.”
+First, you need to understand that Medicare is divided into different parts—Part A, Part B, Part C, and Part D. For your reference, Part A and B make up what’s known as “Original Medicare.”
+Part C is actually a combination plan of both parts A and B administered by private insurance companies and is known as “Medicare Advantage.”
 And Part D is for prescription drug coverage.

 Medicare Free At Age 65